 Different states are considered perfect for different plants.
 On the other hand, you can’t use the same method for all plants.
 These procedures vary from plant to plant.

-That’s why for appropriate plant growing, you have to study the overall processes of propagation of the Philodendron plant.
+That’s why for appropriate plant growth, you have to study the overall processes of propagation of the Philodendron plant.

 What Tools Do I Need to Propagate a Philodendron Selloum Plant?